Eva Gray (actress)

 Eva Gray is a stage and screen actress.
-Eva is known for her performance as Marilyn Monroe and also as Trudy Lite – International Celebrity Life Coach to the Stars, hosting the satirical television comedy series 'The Trudy Lite Show' and 'The Trudy Lite Chat Show'.
-Eva moved from London to Teignmouth in Devon in 2014 to enable her to care for her older brother, who has paranoid schizophrenia.
-She has a home studio with voiceover and green screen equipment to enable her to continue her acting and voice over career from her home.
+Gray is known for her performances as Marilyn Monroe in the touring stage play 'All That Loving Stuff', Trudy Lite – International Celebrity Life Coach to the Stars, hosting the satirical television comedy series 'The Trudy Lite Chat Show' (web series) and 'The Trudy Lite Show' (Amazon Prime) and Celebrity Vet Portia Du Pont in the television series Sooty Heights.

 Youth

 Eva Gray's grandfather, a Polish aristocrat, was arrested during World War II by Stalin's troops when they invaded and took possession of the family farm near Vilno.
 When Stalin and Hitler broke ties, her grandfather fought for the British Army and the family settled in Britain where her father met her mother.
 She was born in Kingston Hospital and grew up in Surrey.
 She studied acting at RADA.